Kick-My-Bot/slate/source/index.html.md

 }
 ```

 This option is an object that sets the introducing message you want to display on the welcome page.
 On the windowed version, the `welcomeTitle` and the `welcomeSubtitle` will be displayed.
+If no `welcomeSubtitle` is set, a default message will be displayed ('Cliquez sur le bouton "Démarrer" pour commencer à discuter avec moi !')
 On the full screen version, only the `welcomeTitle` will be displayed as an introductive message to the conversation.
 HTML is supported.
 <aside class="notice">
 <b><u>Default:</u></b> `{
     welcomeTitle: "Hello",